 PLAYING TO LEARN: Using Games to Help Teach Difficult Concepts

 The Possible Worlds games respond to that challenge by focusing gameplay on interactions with analogies for these phenomena.
 In each game, students interact with novel visual representations that have analogical relationships to the complex concepts at the heart of the misconception.
-Students then can draw on these visual analogues to help them make sense of the target concepts as they encounter them during normal instruction.
+Students then can draw on these visual analogues to help them make sense of the target concepts during later classroom discussions.

 The Possible Worlds games and classroom activities are designed to supplement, not replace, teachers’ normal coverage of each topic, with the goal of improving the effectiveness of the overall instructional process.
 Students play the games prior to instruction.
-The teacher then helps students explore the significance of the in-game visualizations to the target concepts.
-We provide teachers with support materials to help them build explicit and accurate bridges between gameplay and goals for learning, with the aim of helping students reflect on and modify their misconceptions about these difficult science concepts.
+Playing the games prior to instruction allows students with varied prior knowledge about the concepts to develop a shared experience upon which to build new conceptual understanding.
+The teacher then helps students map the game visualizations to analogous processes in the target concepts.
+We provide teachers with support materials to help them build explicit and accurate bridges between gameplay and concepts, with the aim of helping students reflect on and modify their misconceptions about these difficult science concepts.